iaroslavshvets/formagus/packages/site/src/markdown/pages/installation.md

 yarn add @wix/magus-form
 ```

-Also magus form has a dependency on mobx, if it's not installed, please do
+Also Formagus has a dependency on mobx, if it's not installed, please do

 ```sh
 npm install mobx mobx-react